 You won’t find delicious vegan doughnuts everywhere, but you will find them here.
 They have a vast vegan donut selection.
 And you better walk out with a cupcake (or three) as well.

 Great donuts.
 You might also want to try their apple fritters and green tea boba.

 Terrific doughnuts, fair prices, and friendly owners who won’t question your order of two dozen bear claws.

 Great variety, great taste — and take home the ham/cheese/jalapeno croissant for later.
 Some say there’s a reason they are called Master’s.

-And yes, we realize we have spelled “doughnuts” “donuts”, or maybe vice versa.
-For the fussy grammarians,, there’s reason.
+And yes, we realize we have spelled “doughnuts” “donuts” or vice versa.
+For the fussy grammarians, there’s a reason.
 The official dictionary spelling is “doughnut.”
 But it is also true that the Americanized spelling — “donut” — has been around since the late 19th century.
 Though it lingered in obscurity for almost 100 years until a Massachusetts-based chain started taking off.

 That would be “Dunkin’ Donuts.”

 Get to know Ventura, and discover the best things to do around the city.